itsBocchi/Pupper-compiler/PROP.md

 ```
 Output
 ```
-/>/>/>great things come to you but only if you say "be safe good doggo 4 times"
+>>>great things come to you but only if you say "be safe good doggo 4 times"
 ```